You've finally settled into your new home.

 This free service keeps you safe and helps avoid costly repairs.
 In many states, calling 811 is the law, so you'll also avoid fines.

 #3 Not Checking the Slope of Foundation Soil

-This kind of water damage doesn't happen overnight -- it's accumulative -- so the sooner you get after it, the better (and smarter) you'll be.
-While you're at it, make sure downspouts extend at least 5 feet away from your house.
+This kind of water damage doesn't happen overnight -- it's cumulative -- so the sooner you get after it, the better off you'll be.
+While you're at it, make sure downspouts extend at least five feet away from your house.